farrukh-ahm/Portfolio-Project-1/README.md

 [View The Live Project Here](https://farrukh-ahm.github.io/Portfolio-Project-1/)

-This is a promotional website for the monument Red Fort, situated in Delhi, India.
+This is a promotional website for the monument Red Fort, situated in Delhi, India, to boost Delhi Tourism.
 This website aims at providing basic information about the place, its location and entice the tourists to visit.
 It also aims at providing an option to the visitors to book a guided tour for a more ineteractive and eduactional experience.